andresWeitzel/email-api-service-MailPit/README.md

 ```git
 docker --version
 ```
+`Important`: Check that no other service (ej:postgres) is running as a daemon on the system, otherwise a connection problem will occur on the port.
 * Once Docker is running, you can build and deploy the containers with docker compose (This command is only needed once to build).
 * The container for Mailpit and Postgres will be created.
 ```git